 Finally, there’s another benefit to being able to obtain an IP address from a different country: cheap airline tickets.
 Reservation centers and airlines offer different prices to different countries, so use ExpressVPN to find the best deal.

-Price: 4.5 Stars.
-While $11.95 a month isn’t much cheaper than the competitors, the price drops significantly when you pay several years in advance.
+While $11.99 a month isn’t much cheaper than the competitors, the price drops significantly when you pay several years in advance.
 For example, paying three years in advance brings the monthly cost down to just $2.99, which is much cheaper than comparable services.
 But paying that far in advance is quite a commitment.

 Links to tutorials and Nord’s blog are available from the bottom of the website, and you can access the knowledge base from the Help menu of the app or by navigating to Contact Us then Help Centre on the web page.
 This all feels a little disjointed—there’s no one page that contains all of the support resources.
 24/7 chat and email support are available, but there is no phone support.